ECS530 Analysing spatial data

 - has an overview of representations of spatial data, including classes in R

-- be able to import, export, and project spatial data
+- will be able to import, export, and project spatial data

-- understand how to explore spatial data, and how it may be visualised
+- will be able to explore spatial data, and how it may be visualised

-- have an understanding of how to decide whether specifically spatial techniques are - required in analysing spatial data
+- will be able to decide whether specifically spatial techniques are - required in analysing spatial data

-- understand how to define spatial weights for testing for and modelling spatial autocorrelation
+- will be able to define spatial weights for testing for and modelling spatial autocorrelation

-- be able to test for spatial autocorrelation, and understand the assumptions underlying tests
+- will be able to test for spatial autocorrelation, and understand the assumptions underlying tests

-- have an overview of spatial econometrics techniques, and be able to apply them
+- will have an overview of spatial econometrics techniques, and be able to apply them

 - can formulate problems, plan and carry out research and scholarly and development work